AI4Bharat/IndicTrans2/huggingface_interface/README.md

 In this section, we provide details on how to use our [IndicTrans2](https://github.com/AI4Bharat/IndicTrans2) models which were originally trained with the [fairseq](https://github.com/facebookresearch/fairseq) to [HuggingFace transformers](https://huggingface.co/docs/transformers/index) for inference purpose.
 Our scripts for HuggingFace compatible models are adapted from [M2M100 repository](https://github.com/huggingface/transformers/tree/main/src/transformers/models/m2m_100).

+> Note: We have migrated IndicTrans2 tokenizer for HF compatible IndicTrans2 models to [IndicTransTokenizer](https://github.com/VarunGumma/IndicTransTokenizer) and will be maintained separately there from now onwards.
+This is automatically installed when you call `install.sh` script in `huggingface_interface`.

 ### Setup